jro31/jethro-codes/_articles/my-story.md

 Outside of the main cities, China is the opposite, and I wanted that.

 I ended up accepting a job in the city of Changsha, which I'd never heard of.
-Although as I heard many times when I was there, the university's alumni included Chairman Mao, so... well that's one claim to fame.
+Although as I heard many times when I was there, the university's alumni includes Chairman Mao, so... well that's one claim to fame.

 I lived on the university campus, which was right on the outskirts of the city.

 Leave the campus and turn right, you can take a couple of buses and be in the city centre.
-Leave the campus and turn left, after within two minutes of walking, you're among fields.
+Leave the campus and turn left, and within two minutes of walking, you're among fields.

 There were a couple of other foreigners working at this university as well, but beyond that you had to travel miles to find the next westerner.